demisx/demisx.github.io/_posts/2014-12-13-angular-1-component-organization-4.md

 ### Unit tests

-Unit tests are suffixed with `_test` and placed alongside each file they are testing.
+Unit tests are suffixed with `_spec` and placed alongside each file they are testing.
 There is no separate folder for the unit tests.
 This is done intentionally, so it is easier to locate the existing and the missing unit tests.

-I recommend [Mocha](http://mochajs.org/) framework with [Chai assertion library](http://chaijs.com/) for writing all of your tests.
+I recommend [Mocha](http://mochajs.org/) framework with [Chai assertion library](http://chaijs.com/) for writing all of your specs.

 ## Conclusion